-Unit 42 brings together world-renowned threat researchers with an elite team of incident responders and security consultants to create an intelligencedriven, response-ready organization to help customers manage cyber risk.
+Unit 42[®] brings together world-renowned threat researchers with an elite team of incident responders and security consultants to create an intelligence-driven, response-ready organization to help customers manage cyber risk.
 Our consultants serve as trusted advisors to our customers by assessing and testing their security controls against the right threats, transforming their security strategy with a threat-informed approach, and responding to security incidents on behalf of our clients.
-Additionally, Unit 42 offers managed detection and response services and managed threat hunting services.
+Additionally, Unit 42 offers managed detection and response ("MDR") and managed threat hunting services.

-For the third quarter of fiscal 2024 and 2023, total revenue was \$2.0 billion and \$1.7 billion, respectively, representing year-over-year growth of 15.3%.
+For the first quarter of fiscal 2025 and 2024, total revenue was \$2.1 billion and \$1.9 billion, respectively, representing year-over-year growth of 13.9%.
 Our growth reflects the increased adoption of our portfolio, which consists of product, subscriptions, and support.
 We believe our portfolio will enable us to benefit from recurring revenues and new revenues as we continue to grow our end-customer base.
-As of April 30, 2024, we had end-customers in over 180 countries.
+As of October 31, 2024, we had end-customers in over 180 countries.
 Our end-customers represent a broad range of industries, including education, energy, financial services, government entities, healthcare, Internet and media, manufacturing, public sector, and telecommunications, and include almost all of the Fortune 100 companies and a majority of the Global 2000 companies.
 We maintain a field sales force that works closely with our channel partners in developing sales opportunities.
-We primarily use a two-tiered, indirect fulfillment model whereby we sell our products, subscriptions, and support to our distributors, which, in turn, sell to our resellers, which then sell to our end-customers.
+We primarily use a two-tiered, indirect fulfillment model whereby we sell our products, subscriptions, and support to our distributors, which, in turn, sell to our resellers, which then sell to our end-customers

-Our product revenue grew to \$391.0 million, or 19.7% of total revenue, for the third quarter of fiscal 2024.
+Our product revenue grew to \$353.8 million, or 16.5% of total revenue, for the first quarter of fiscal 2025, representing year-over-year growth of 3.7%.
 Product revenue is derived from sales of our appliances, primarily our ML-Powered Next-Generation Firewall.
-Product revenue also includes revenue derived from software licenses of Panorama[®], SD-WAN, and the VM-Series.
+Product revenue also includes revenue derived from software licenses of Panorama®, SD-WAN, and the VM-Series.
 Our ML-Powered Next-Generation Firewall incorporates our PAN-OS operating system, which provides a consistent set of capabilities across our entire network security product line.
 Our appliances and software licenses include a broad set of built-in networking and security features and functionalities.
 Our products are designed for different performance requirements throughout an organization, ranging from our PA-410, which is designed for small organizations and remote or branch offices, to our top-of-the-line PA-7500, which is designed for large-scale data centers and service provider use.
 The same firewall functionality that is delivered in our physical appliances is also available in our VM-Series virtual firewalls, which secure virtualized and cloud-based computing environments, and in our CN-Series container firewalls, which secure container environments and traffic.